Original Patina Surface Textures

 Hand Hewn Timbers and Beams

 Hand hewn timbers and beams are some of the most coveted wood products in the world.
 Staggered score marks on a timber's surface from where an axe chipped the log’s round edges away and visual reminders of early construction techniques such as mortise pockets and dowel holes bring unmatched character to residential and commercial buildings.
+These timbers recall our agrarian past before the advent and widespread usage of sawmills.
+The sweat that went into each of these fine pieces of American history can be seen in the rustic, unique, and elegant texture of each timber.

 We stock hand hewn oak, ash, elm, beech, and poplar hardwoods.
 For softwoods, we have heart pine, yellow pine, northern white pine, and tamarack.
 Very few hand-hewn Douglas fir beams exist.
 We periodically have other species in our inventory and can accommodate special orders.